 - In one live-action segment of Homestar Runner, all four members of Limozeen appear on a Thanksgiving e-card.
 There is a conveniently placed turkey in order to hide the fact that one of the members is played by the creator's wife.

 - The Napster Bad short "Napster Dead?" has Lars Ulrich, among other people, bathing in a beer-filled bathtub.
 His naughty bits are perpetually covered with foam.

 - The Simpsons:

-- In another bit, Homer and Marge's nudity is concealed by wind-powered lawn ornaments.
+- In "Natural Born Kissers", Homer and Marge's nudity is concealed by wind-powered lawn ornaments.
 When Homer notes that the ornament in front of him is two men sawing a log in half, he asks, "Can we trade?
 I don't trust these guys."

 - In "Call of the Simpsons", Homer and Bart wind up naked after falling from a waterfall.
 After finding each other, Homer finds out his clothes are missing as he walks out into the open and a conveniently placed bird's nest covers his crotch.